Why You Should Get Your Commercial or Industrial Roof Inspected This Spring

 1. You’ll be able to fix winter damage.

-When roofs have extended exposure to severe weather conditions, they are at risk for extreme structural stress.
-For those with harsh winters – especially those in the midwest – things like thermal shock, ice dams, and piles of snow are all very real threats.
+When roofs are exposed to severe weather for extended periods, they are at risk of extreme structural stress.
+For those with harsh winters – especially those in the Midwest – things like thermal shock, ice dams, and piles of snow are all very real threats.

-Once warm weather melts the snow and ice, roof inspectors can find any damage left behind by the snow and ice, repairs for which are often time-sensitive.
+Once warm weather melts the snow and ice, roof inspectors can identify any damage left behind, for which repairs are often time-sensitive.
 Often, these involve leaks, wind damage, and condensation issues.

 Finding these problems early in the year will allow you to make the repairs immediately and avoid bigger, costlier repairs down the road.